 November 2023 Phish Scam

 A successful phishing attack on November 21st posed as an urgent IT notice requesting email account closure.
 This attack was set to trick recipients into entering their passwords and Duo two-factor codes into a web form, allowing the attacker to compromise their UD account and spread the phish internally.
 The University of Dayton and UDit will NEVER ask for your password or Duo code.
-Take note of the below red flags of the phish to better spot this kind of attack in the future.
+Take note of the red flags to better prepare yourself for potential future attacks.

 September 2023 Phish Scam